Some musings about Skype, Teams ,Lync, System Center, working as a Microsoft Certified Trainer and Microsoft and other products in general.

 You can also view tagged resources through the Azure portal.

-The usage report for your subscription includes tag names and values, which enables you to break out costs by tags.
+to break out costs by tags.
 For more information about tags, see Using tags to organize your Azure resources.

 Access control